Saturation of algebraic surfaces: Saturated open subspaces

 \subsection{Numerical properties of boundaries of saturated surfaces}

-To state our result in a convenient way, we pose a definition which abstracts numerical properties of a fibre of a fibration, and list its basic consequences.
-Here by a \emph{fibration} we mean a morphism with connected fibres from a surface onto a smooth curve.
+We now describe the boundaries of compactifications of saturated surfaces as outlined in the introduction.
+Our result is summarized in Proposition \ref{prop:numerics} below.
+To state it in a convenient way, we pose Definition \ref{def:fibre-type} which abstracts numerical properties of a fibre of a fibration.
+In Lemmas \ref{lem:fibre-type} and \ref{lem:FF'} we list its basic consequences: they are well known, cf.\ e.g.\ \cite[Lemmas 4, 8]{Sakai-D-dimension}, but we gather the proofs for the readers' convenience.
+A \emph{fibration} is a morphism with connected fibres from a surface onto a smooth curve.
 We say that a divisor $F$ is \emph{supported on} a reduced divisor $D$, or that $D$ \emph{supports} $F$, if $F\redd=D$, i.e. the support of $F$ equals $D$.

-\begin{DEF} We say that a non-zero, proper, reduced Weil divisor on a normal surface is \emph{of fibre type} if it is connected and negative semi-definite, but not negative definite (see Remark \ref{rem:intersection-form}).
+\begin{DEF} We say that a non-zero, proper, reduced Weil divisor on a surface is \emph{of fibre type} if it is connected and negative semi-definite, but not negative definite (see Section \ref{ssec:intersection form}).
 We say that a divisor of fibre type is a \emph{false fibre} if it does not support a fibre of a fibration. \end{DEF}

-Zariski's lemma \cite[II.8.2]{BHPV} implies that a fibre of a proper fibration is supported on a divisor of fibre type, in particular, has the following numerical properties.
+Zariski's lemma \cite[Corollary 2.6]{Badescu} implies that a fibre of a proper fibration is supported on a divisor of fibre type.
+In particular, it has the following numerical properties.

 \begin{LEM} Let $D$ be a divisor of fibre type on a surface $X$.
-Then the following hold. \begin{enumerate} \item There is a non-zero divisor $F$ with support contained in $D$, such that $F^2=0$. \item We have $F\redd=D$ (i.e.\ $F$ is supported on the entire $D$), $F\cdot C=0$ for every irreducible component $C$ of $D$, and replacing $F$ by $-F$ if needed, we can assume that $F$ is effective. \item Every non-zero divisor with support properly contained in $D$ is negative definite. \item The divisor $F$ as in \ref{item:F-exists} is unique up to taking multiples. \item Let $Y\to X$ be a proper birational morphism of surfaces.
-Then $\pi^{-1}(D)$ is of fibre type, and it is a false fibre if and only if $D$ is a false fibre. \item Let $X\into \ol{X}$ be an open embedding of surfaces.
+Then the following hold. \begin{enumerate} \item There is a non-zero divisor $F$ with support contained in $D$ such that $F^2=0$. \item We have $F\redd=D$ (i.e.\ $F$ is supported on the entire $D$), $F\cdot C=0$ for every irreducible component $C$ of $D$, and replacing $F$ by $-F$ if needed, we can assume that $F$ is effective. \item Every non-zero divisor with support properly contained in $D$ is negative definite. \item The divisor $F$ as in \ref{item:F-exists} is unique up to taking multiples. \item Let $\pi\colon Y\to X$ be a proper birational morphism of surfaces.
+Then the preimage of $D$ on $Y$ is a divisor of fibre type.
+It is a false fibre if and only if $D$ is a false fibre. \item Let $X\into \ol{X}$ be an open embedding of surfaces.
 If $D$ is a fibre of a fibration $f\colon X\to B$, then $f$ extends to a fibration $\ol{f}\colon \ol{X}\to \ol{B}$ for some open embedding $B\into \ol{B}$.
 In particular, a false fibre on $\ol{X}$ which is contained in $X$ is also a false fibre on $X$. \end{enumerate} \end{LEM} \begin{proof} \ref{item:F-exists} This follows from directly from Definition \ref{def:fibre-type}.

 \ref{item:Fred=D} Choose one divisor $F$ as in \ref{item:F-exists}.
 Write $F=F_{+}-F_{-}$, where $F_{+}$, $F_{-}$ are effective and have no common components.
 Replacing $F$ by $-F$ if needed, we can assume $F_{+}\neq 0$.
 We have $F_{+}\cdot F_{-}\geq 0$ and $F_{\pm}^2\leq 0$ since $D$ is negative semi-definite.
 Hence $0=F^2=F_{+}^2-2F_{+}\cdot F_{-}+F_{-}^2\leq 0$, so $F_{+}^2=0$.
 Suppose $D$ has an irreducible component $C$ such that $F_{+}\cdot C\neq 0$.
 Then we have $(mF_{+}+C)^2=mF_{+}\cdot C+C^2>0$ for $m\gg 0$ or $m\ll 0$, contrary to the fact that $D$ is negative semi-definite.
 Since $D$ is connected, we get $(F_{+})\redd=D$ and $F_{+}\cdot C=0$ for all $C$, as needed.